cloudbees/cloudbees-examples/cloudbees-cd/es-to-os-migration/README.md

 To help roughly estimate the size of legacy CloudBees Analytics indexes data that will be migrated to your updated CloudBees Analytics server,  CloudBees has provided the [reporting-data-reindex.pl](reporting-data-reindex.pl) utility.

 > **IMPORTANT**
-> As described in the [known issues of the data migration](https://docs.cloudbees.com/docs/cloudbees-cd/latest/troubleshooting/data-migration-es-to-os#data-migration-known-issues), the automated processes CloudBees has supplied to automate data migration have a timeout of `180 minutes` per index.
-This is roughly equivalent to `32,000,000` documents, which may vary based on the complexity of individual documents (number of fields, etc.).
+> As described in the [known issues of the data migration](https://docs.cloudbees.com/docs/cloudbees-cd/latest/troubleshooting/data-migration-es-to-os#data-migration-known-issues), the automated processes CloudBees has supplied to automate data migration have a timeout of `180 minutes` per index to avoid unexpected hangs.
->
-> If your indexes contain vastly more than 32,000,000 documents, or you reach the timeout limit for specific indexes, it may be necessary to split the specific index into a set of smaller indexes.
-For more information on this process, refer to the [Elasticsearch Split index API](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/indices-split-index.html) documentation.
+> In cases where an index contains a large amount of data, and its migration does not fit within the timeout, it may be necessary to split index into multiple smaller indexes.
+If you encounter multiple timeout issues, contact CloudBees support in such cases.

 ## Dependencies
 This utility requires `cb-perl` to run, and is executable in any environment with a CloudBees CD/RO server or agent installation.